Last Updated: 2020-01-02

 Boats operate 365 days a year.

-Extra departures are usually available on the busiest day, Friday, and over holiday weekends.
+Extra departures are often available on the busiest days and over holiday weekends.

 Please note that during the month of Ramadan, there are fewer departures a day.